notthetup/blog/_posts/2013-01-06-the-allure-of-the-web.md

 ---
-title: The allure of the web.
+title: The allure of the web
 categories:
  - Tech
- - Web
 ---

 During the interview of [Eben Upton of (Raspberry Pi fame) by Leo Laporte on Triangulation][0], Eben mentioned that he and his peers had noticed that the applicants to Cambridge University's Computer Science program were getting (for a lack of a better word) dumber, in the sense that they had no experience in programming, unlike some 10-15 years ago, when the applicants had been programming their Commodore64 already.
 The current day applicants only maybe new "a little bit of web programming".